History of African Americans in San Antonio: Cultural institutions

 The San Antonio African American Community Archive and Museum (SAAACAM) is a digital archive and museum located in the La Villita Historic Arts Village District near the San Antonio River Walk.

 100 Black Men of San Antonio, Inc. is to improve the quality of life within the communities and enhance educational and economic opportunities for youth in the community.

 The Alamo City Black Chamber of Commerce serves and supports black businesses and professionals.

 Education

 Colleges and universities

 St. Philip's College is a public community college located in San Antonio, accredited by the Southern Association of Colleges and Schools.
 It is the westernmost HBCU in the United States.
 St. Philip's College, a part of the Alamo Colleges District, currently serves more than 11,000 students in over 70 different academic and technical disciplines.
 It is the only college to be federally designated as both a historically black college and a Hispanic-serving institution.
+San Antonio has the highest rate of Black graduates in Texas.